nickgravelyn/css-animation-sequencer/README.md

 # Seashell 🐚

-A small library for dynamic CSS animations.
+A lovely library for web animations.

-CSS animations are pretty great.
-Seashell makes it easier to generate a timeline of animations, defined in Javascript, so you can have all the power of CSS animations while being able to create and sequence them in script.

-Checkout the [example](https://nickgravelyn.github.io/seashell) where you can inspect the source to see how the library works.
+Checkout the [examples](https://nickgravelyn.github.io/seashell) to get an idea of what the library can do.
+More docs coming soon.

 ## Usage